-Running the pre-installed applications on the target file system
+Running the pre-installed applications on the target file system target # /etc/init.d/matrix-gui-e stop

 The filesystem comes with a number of prebuilt applications (which can be rebuilt inside the EZSDK).
 This section shows how to execute those applications in the provided filesystem.